 Following a first tentative gig in his 20’s at a local amatuer comedy bar, Yuk Yuk’s, Dave Merheje has been sharing his unique high octane stand up style at venues and festivals all over Canada as well as at the Melbourne International Comedy Festival, Australia.
 In 2015, he had his own stand-up special aired on The Comedy Network and was recently featured in an episode of the Netflix stand-up comedy series Comedians of the World.
 Merheje has also performed with other Canadian comedians of Middle Eastern descent, including Ali Badshah and Ali Hassan, in the touring comedy show, We Ain’t Terrorists – an honest and hilarious examination of culture, stereotypes, misconceptions and the challenge of just fitting in.

 Dave Merheje can be heard talking about his recent Juno Awards win, and his upcoming regular appearance in the Hulu show “Ramy,” (about a first-generation American Muslim on a spiritual journey in his politically divided New Jersey neighborhood) on the Performers Podcast.

 Get More Dave Merheje

 Want more of Dave Merheje?
 You’re in luck – his full stand-up comedy special is available to watch on NextUp – a digital comedy club where you can stream instantly over 120 comedy specials from some of the exciting names in comedy.
-Oh, and there’s a 7 day free trial.
+Start watching free, no credit card needed.